top of page

 March 16, 2023

 As part of the Community Energy and Sustainable Energy Transition (CESET) project in Ethiopia, Malawi and Mozambique, CPGD conducted a study assessing the opportunities and challenges for the uptake of off-grid energy projects in Mozambique.
 It was conducted in the context of recent regulatory reforms following the approval a new regulation for access to energy in off-grid areas in December 2021.
 Based on key informant interviews with energy operators, donors and implementing partners, the study finds that the regulation sets the foundation for off-grid energy uptake through increased confidence and investment in both the off-grid energy market and government institutions.
 However, challenges remain such as the transparency of roles and responsibilities of key government institutions and having appropriate resources in place.
 Based on the findings, nine policy recommendations are presented.
-The open access report is available for download here and via the link below.
+The open access report is available for download here and a Portuguese language policy brief here or via the links below.

 How is climate change affecting Mozambican citizens?